CPD: Suspect in Portage Park quadruple shooting identified, charged

 Though he initially faced a host of charges —10 counts of murder, 4 counts of armed home invasion, 2 counts of armed robbery, 16 counts of burglary, and 2 counts of aggravated unlawful restraint — Parsons-Salas pleaded guilty to two counts of home invasion, court records show.
 His co-defendant was sentenced to life in prison.

-The judge in the case, Mauricio Araujo, sentenced Parsons-Salas to eight years in prison.
+The judge in the case, Mauricio Araujo, sentenced Parsons-Salas to eight years in prison in September 2018, court records show.
 Records from the Illinois Department of Corrections say Parsons-Salas was released from custody last September.
 IDOC also designated him as an absconder.